jscas/jscas-server/md/TicketRegistry.md

 ## Methods

-### genLT(expires)

-Will be invoked to generate a new Login Ticket (LT).
-The `expires` parameter *should* accept a `Date` object that specifies when the LT will no longer be valid.

-The returned `Promise` **must** pass a LT object on resolution and an `Error` on rejection.

-### genTGT(loginTicketId, userId, expires)
+### genTGT(userId, expires)

 Will be invoked to generate a new Ticket Granting Ticket (TGT).
-The `loginTicketId` parameter *should* be used to link the new TGT to the LT that was used to allow the TGT to be generated.
 The `userId` parameter *should* be stored in such a way that it is tied to the new TGT.
 The `expires` parameter *should* accept a `Date` object that specifies when the TGT will no longer be valid.

-This method *should* validate the LT prior to issuing a new TGT.
-If the LT is invalid, e.g. doesn't exist or is expired, then this method should return a rejected `Promise`.

 The returned `Promise` **must** pass a TGT object on resolution and an `Error` on rejection.